IshiiDi2001/Talky/README.md

 - **Notification Sound & Shaking New Message**: Audio notifications for new messages, with a shake effect for added attention.

 - **Online Status**: Displays online status of users.

-- **Responsive Design**: Fully responsive design to ensure a seamless experience on both desktop and mobile devices.

 - **Styling**: Tailwind CSS with DaisyUI for a clean and modern interface.